-The application of any external load to the implant complex must be preceded by the assembly of the abutment onto the implant, achieved by tightening the abutment screw to create a stable screw joint and, thus, form the implant complex.
-It is the first step in preparing the assembled implant complex to transfer loads.
+The application of any external load to the implant complex must be preceded by the assembly of the abutment onto the implant, achieved by tightening the abutment screw to create a stable screw joint, and thus

 Dr Brenda Baker BDS (Hons) MSc graduated from Sydney University with honours and completed a masters degree in conservative dentistry from Eastman Dental College.
-She has taught in the prosthetic faculty at Sydney University and pursued a preventivelyoriented career in private practice.
+She has taught in the prosthetic faculty at Sydney University and pursued a preventively-oriented career in private practice.
 Throughout her career, Dr Baker has had a commitment to continuing education in a variety of disciplines including prosthodontics, periodontics and pain management, and is currently director of clinical education for Southern Cross Dental.